jeffreytse/blog/_posts/Algorithm/2019-09-01-Time-Complexity.md

 The **Amortized Analysis of Time Complexity** is the calculation of average time complexity of an operation.

-Example: In Java, the `arrayList` item is in fact an `array`.
+Example: In Java, the `arrayList` item is in fact a `array`.
 When it is full, it will copy the elements from original array into a new array with length 1.5 times the original one.

 Though it seems to be inefficient and may have a time complexity of $O(n)$ for some situation, the **Average time complexity** of adding an item into the `arrayList` is still $O(1)$.